kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 the sake of time.
 The goal of this configuration file is to make sure that we can access our server at the same host (`192.168.33.10`) but without needing to specify a port.
-Can you think of the last time you went to a site like ebay.com and put in a port?
+Can you think of the last time you went to a site like [eBay](https://www.ebay.com) and put in a port?
 Exactly.

-# WE probably want to use sites-enabled instead of modifying nginx.conf
-We'll write our file to `/etc/nginx/nginx.conf` and it should look like this:
+We'll write our file to `/etc/nginx/sites-enabled/hello-world` and it should look like this:

 <script src="https://gist.github.com/kevinlondon/2f6ec12b196733c251dda6748bc562e5.js"></script>